RonakAgarwal/RonakAgarwal/README.md

 ## About Me
 I'm Ronak Agarwal, a junior computer science undergraduate with a business minor at the University of Maryland, College Park.
-This profile contains some of the personal projects I have worked on over the past year with a focus on financial technology, machine learning, and web development.
+This profile contains some of the personal projects I have worked on over the past year with a focus on financial technology, data science, machine learning, and web development.

 ## Projects